YofaGh/MangaScraper/README.md

 > - Merge downloaded chapters into one or two images.
 > - And convert them into PDF format.

+## Setting Up

+> - After cloning the repository use ```pip install -r requirements.txt``` to install requirements.
+> - Lists of implemented modules are available in implemented_modules.txt file.

 ## Table of Contents

 - [command line interface](#command-line-interface)